'Not Viable': Barcelona Turns Against Surging Tourism

 Barcelona's Socialist mayor, Jaume Collboni, announced in June that the city will scrap the licences of the roughly 10,000 flats currently approved as short-term rentals by the end of 2028 in a bid to rein in soaring housing costs.

-Barcelona's tourist flats association Apartur has called this a "disguised expropriation" and said it will seek one billion euros in compensation if the measure goes ahead.
+Barcelona's tourist flats association Apartur has called this a "disguised expropriation" and said it will seek 1 billion euros in compensation if the measure goes ahead.

 Barcelona deputy mayor Jordi Valls said the city is exploring other measures to better manage the tourism sector, such as reducing the number of cruise ships that can stop at the port, and is "trying to grow and develop other activities" to diversify the economy.